 Chronic kidney disease

-Diagnosing atherosclerosis will generally involve a doctor looking at an individual’s medical history, a physical examination and a range of tests.
+Diagnosing atherosclerosis will generally involve a doctor looking at the person's medical history, a physical examination and a range of tests.

 - Blood pressure measurement: A doctor will check whether the readings are out of range.

-- Electrocardiogram (EKG): A method for testing the electrical activity of the heart.
+- Electrocardiogram (ECG): A method for testing the electrical activity of the heart.